ykundin/at-first-sight/docs/en/02-settings.md

 Now we need to prepare all the necessary tools to start convenient development.
 Two mandatory things are necessary for our task:

-1. Any code editor, for example, VSCod
+1. Any code editor, for example, VSCode

    This editor is completely free, suitable for any operating system, has a huge set of features that are enough to complete our task.
 If you don't have it, then you can download and install it from the official website